harsh-sankhe/Voice2English-Repo/Notes/Course1/C1Week2.md

 ---

 # Logistic Regression
- It is a statistical method used for binary classification, which predicts one of two possible outcomes for a given input.
-It is done by modeling the probability that a given input belongs to a particular category.
+Logistic Regression is a classification algorithm used to predict binary outcomes (like 0 or 1) by applying a sigmoid function to a linear equation.

 <img src="Images/LRSigmoidGraph.png" alt="LR1" width="500" height="auto">